-Author, How Do I Tell the Kids about the Divorce?
+Author, How Do I Tell the Kids About the Divorce?

 Important note: I respect your privacy and promise you will not be bombarded with product pitches or other annoying and invasive offers.
-I pride myself on treating members of the Child-Centered Divorce Network with the thoughtfulness and respect they deserve – just as I would choose for myself.
+I pride myself on treating members of the Child-Centered Divorce Network with the thoughtfulness and respect you deserve – just as I would choose for myself.

 One last reminder.

 I am passionate about getting my professionally acclaimed guidebook to all the divorcing or separating parents who need it, but I cannot guarantee the inclusion of all the bonuses – free of charge – in the future.
 So I urge you to take advantage of this tremendous $29 offer now.
 You will be so glad you did!

 If you’re not ready to order How Do I Tell the Kids About the Divorce? and take advantage of the free bonuses and free coaching session, at the very least do sign up for my free ebook on Post Divorce Parenting.
 You’ll get great advice you can use during and long after your divorce.
 I urge you to enter your name and email address at www.ChildCenteredDivorce.com.